Query Syntax

 The parenthesized syntax for writing nodes only applies to named nodes.
 To match specific anonymous

 nodes, you write their name between double quotes.
-For example, this pattern would match any binary_expression
+For example, this pattern would match any binary_expression where the

-and the right side is null
+operator is != and the right side is null:

 (binary_expression